 Keep Organized Records

 It is critical that you know how much revenue your company generated in a given year.
 Your books should also indicate how much was paid to employees, vendors and other parties.
 This will help determine how much the company owes in taxes and what types of credits or deductions it may be entitled to.
 To make it easier to stay organized, hire a tax accountant or invest in accounts payable automation software.

 Elect the Most Favorable Tax Treatment

 A company has a variety of options when it comes to how it would like to be taxed.
 For small companies that only have one or two owners, it may be best to use the LLC structure.
+If you decide to go with LLC structure as your best option, there is a great guide on LLC operating agreements that will help you submit your form correctly.
 These are easier to form than corporations while allowing owners to elect to be taxed like one.
 Those who choose to operate as an LLC generally don’t have to have a shareholders meeting or file as many forms with state or federal government agencies.

 However, if you are looking for the easiest way to file your business taxes, it may be wise to file as a sole proprietor.
 Your business income taxes are due at the same time as your personal income taxes, and they are filed through the use of Schedule C. Contrary to popular belief, using a Schedule C does not automatically increase your risk of being audited.